Cullen Center: History

 500 Jefferson opened in 1962.
 Continental Center II opened in 1974.
 The KBR Tower was built in 1973 and renovated in 1991.
 Continental Center I was completed in 1984.

 By 1987, the Canadian company Trizec Corporation bought debentures carrying an option to buy portions of the Cullen Center, including 1600 Smith Street.

 By 1991, the M. W. Kellogg Company, which has already taken space at the M. W. Kellogg Tower formerly held by its parent company, leased an additional 250000 sqft of space on 12 floors within one building in Cullen Center.

 By 1997, Trizec had convinced several Cullen Center tenants to move to the nearby Allen Center, which was also owned by Trizec.
 During that year Continental Airlines announced that it was moving its headquarters to the Cullen Center.
 Paul Layne, a vice president of the TrizecHahn Office division, said that the Continental move would raise the Cullen Center's occupancy rate from 81 percent in November 1996 to 94 percent.

 Tim Reylea, the vice president of Cushman Realty Corp., said that the Continental move "is probably the largest corporate relocation in the central business district of Houston ever."
 Bob Lanier, Mayor of Houston, said that he was "tickled to death" by the airline's move to relocate to Downtown Houston.

 In 2001, when Enron collapsed, it vacated 800000 sqft of space in the Allen Center and Cullen Center complexes in Downtown Houston.

 In 2008, Continental signed five-year lease renewals for its Downtown Houston office space.
 In 2010, Continental Airlines and United Airlines announced that they would merge and that the headquarters of the combined company would be in the Chicago Loop.
-Continental has not stated how much of the 480000 sqft of space that it leases in Continental Center I and the 220000 sqft of space that it leases in Continental Center II will be vacated.
+Continental had not stated how much of the 480000 sqft of space that it leases in Continental Center I and the 220000 sqft of space that it leases in Continental Center II will be vacated.
+In 2016 United had the same square footage in Cullen Center, but chose not to renew the existing leases in 2017, and instead planned to move its Houston offices to 609 Main at Texas.

 500 Jefferson

 500 Jefferson, with its construction scheduled to begin on October 1, 1960, was the first building in Cullen Center to be developed.
 500 Jefferson, which opened in 1962, has offices of KBR.
-In addition, at one time Suite 1600 had the Houston Fire Department Records Department.
+The building has the headquarters of the Houston Fire Department (HFD).
+In addition, at one time Suite 1600 had the HFD Records Department.

 In 2004, the law firm Lapin & Landa LLP signed a lease agreement to occupy 7922 sqft of space.

 In 2010, KBR signed a 20-year lease for 1200000 sqft at 500 Jefferson and the KBR Tower.
 In 2011 Brookfield Properties Corp. offered 500 Jefferson for sale.
 Paul Layne, Brookfield's Houston area executive vice president, said that the KBR lease made the building a major candidate for sale.

 In 2013, an affiliate of W.P.
 Carey purchased 500 Jefferson.